 There are so many great Santa Monica attractions to visit, National Geographic named it one of the Top 10 Beach Cities in the World.

-From bike riding at the beach to perusing the farm-fresh organic produce at the famed weekly Santa Monica Farmer's Markets, these are 10 Santa Monica attractions and things to do here that you won't want to miss.
+From bike riding at the beach to perusing the farm-fresh organic produce at the twice- weekly farmer's markets, these are 10 Santa Monica attractions and things to do here that you won't want to miss.

 Bike riding at the beach is hands-down one of the best Santa Monica attractions - and one of the best ways to enjoy a day in Santa Monica.

 You can pedal past popular surf breaks along Santa Monica state Beach, underneath the Santa Monica Pier, and by the original Muscle Beach just south of the pier; and then continue south to check out the other Muscle Beach in neighboring Venice.